Want to include research in your curriculum? Assignment databases below are searchable by discipline:

 The goal of library instruction at LSC-Montgomery is to teach the skills needed to support the development of information literacy in each student.
 The methods and curriculum developed by LSC-Montgomery for this purpose are aligned with the Framework for Information Literacy for Higher Education developed by the Association of College and Research Libraries (ACRL).
 The ACRL Framework guidelines are considered the professional standard for developing student learning outcomes for information literacy instruction.

-Librarians play an important role in developing the information-literate student with library instruction sessions at LSC-Montgomery being specifically developed to align with the Framework.
+Librarians play an important role in developing the information-literate student with library instruction sessions at LSC-Montgomery that are specifically developed to align with the Framework.
 Librarians have identified goals and learning outcomes that are anchored in the Framework’s thresholds and assessed against the markers associated with each.
 These learning outcomes have been divided into modules that reflect the level of threshold mastery that students should be achieving at different points in their academic career.
 Each module’s learning outcomes are designed to be flexibly integrated with the professor’s course learning outcomes.

 While the learning outcomes for library instruction sessions differ from the course learning outcomes, each session is customized to support the student in meeting the outcomes of the course.
 These sessions also aid future academic success because students can take the skills, they learn in a library session for one course and apply them to another course.